LayZeeDK/ngx-foundation-sites/README.md

    yarn install
    ```

-3. Start the example application server:
+3. Start the Storybook server:
    ```pwsh
    yarn start
    ```

 ## Theming

-See the `example-app` application project in this repository for an example of
+See the `styles.scss` file in this repository for an example of how to set up a
-how to set up a theme.
+theme.
 We support CSS Custom Properties.

 ## Features